 By benefitting from experienced and qualified teachers, daily English classes will help you improve your academic and social communication skills.
 This means that by the end of the programme, you will develop communication skills necessary to function effectively in both academic and non-academic contexts.

-Hold an IELTS of 4.5 or equivalent English language qualification
+Ideally you will hold an IELTS of 4.5 or equivalent English language qualification.